Check docker

 Manage Docker as a non-root user

-Want to avoid typing sudo
+Want to avoid typing sudo for docker command

 # Create the docker group.